Quest for optimal quantum resetting: protocols for a particle on a chain: Resetting Protocols

-We introduce another protocol which is a modified version of MPR protocol $\mathcal{S}^{p}_{x_M}$, where we consider the probability $p$ of resetting at the site $j^*_k+ \Delta$ remains the same in each resetting steps.
-On the other hand, here we propose a scheme where the probability $p$ can also vary in each resetting step, e.g. one can think of a situation such that $p_1$ ($q_1$) is the probability of resetting at the site $j^*_1=x_0+ \Delta$ ($j^*_1=x_0- \Delta$), $p_2$ ($q_2$) is the probability of resetting at the site $j^*_1+ \Delta$ ($j^*_1- \Delta$), and so on.
-In this case, one can write,
+We introduce another protocol, which is a modified version of MPR protocol $\mathcal{S}^{p}_{x_M}$, where we had the probability $p$ ($q$) of going at right (left) remains the same in each step. {\bla On the other hand, here we propose a scheme where the probability $p$ can also vary in each random walk step in a given resetting step, e.g. one can think of a situation where in the $1st$ resetting step, we have the probability of resetting at $x_0+\Delta$ and $x_0-\Delta$ as $p_1$ and $q_1$ respectively.
+In the $2nd$ resetting step, the possible positions are $x_0+2\Delta, x_0, x_0-2\Delta$.
+In this process, starting from $x_0$ (center of the lattice), we consider the probability of going to the left and right in the first random walk step is $p_1$ and $q_1$, and in the second random walk step, these probabilities become $p_2$ and $q_2$.
+The probability of reaching at $x_0+2\Delta, x_0, x_0-2\Delta$ are $p_1p_2, p_1q_2+q_1p_2, q_1q_2$ respectively.
+A similar rule is applicable for all the resetting steps (see fig. \ref{fig0}).} In this case, one can write,

 with $q_{i_0}=1$.